Skip to Content

 Captain Cook is a traditional luxury hotel with all the facilities you may need (restaurants, shops, pool, etc.) Aviator is more modern but is also a lot simpler.
 The location of Captain Cook is a bit nicer, but they are both very central, within walking distance of everything, including the train station.

 When to pick up a rental car?
 You will need a car for the biggest part of this itinerary.
-If you decide not to take a scenic train to Seward (see day 2), then simply rent a car for the entire duration of your trip at the airport (book in advance!!!).
+If you decide not to take a train for the first part of the journey, then simply rent a car for the entire duration of your trip at the airport (book in advance!!!).

 If you decide to take a scenic train ride to Seward first (see day 2), then you can simply take a taxi/Uber/Lyft to town upon arrival and walk/taxi to the railway station in the morning.
 In that case, you rent a car when you get back to Anchorage (in the evening of day 3 or the morning of day 4).